codeceptjs/CodeceptJS/docs/bdd.md

 It is common to think that BDD scenario is equal to test.
 But it's actually not.
 Not every test should be described as a feature.
 Not every test is written to test real business value.
 For instance, regression tests or negative scenario tests are not bringing any value to business.
 Business analysts don't care about scenario reproducing bug #13, or what error message is displayed when user tries to enter wrong password on login screen.
 Writing all the tests inside a feature files creates informational overflow.

-In CodeceptJS you can combine tests written in Gherkin format with classical acceptance tests.
+In CodeceptJS, you can combine tests written in Gherkin format with classical acceptance tests.
 This way you can keep your feature files compact with minimal set of scenarios, and write regular tests to cover all cases.
 Please note, feature files will be executed before tests.

 To run only features use `--features` option: